beaglesoftware/cakeman/README.md

 ## Features

-**Note:** "No" doesn't mean that it won't be avaliable in the future.
-It may be avaliable in the future
+**Note:** "No" doesn't mean that it won't be available in the future.
+It may be available in the future

 | Feature               | Supported OS/OSes | Available | It is working? |
 |-----------------------|-------------------|-----------|----------------|